qodesmith/datepicker/README.md

   }
 })
 ```
-type - function
-default - none
-arguments:
+* Arguments:
     1. `instance` - the current datepicker instance.

-Callback function when the calendar is hidden.

 ### onMonthChange

+Callback function when the month has changed.

 ```javascript
 const picker = datepicker('.some-input', {